Find Affordable College Courses

 $54,760 Average Tuition & Fees

 With a ranking of #7, University of Miami did quite well on this year’s best value schools for legal research students.
-U Miami is a fairly large private not-for-profit school located in the city of Coral Gables.
+U Miami is a large private not-for-profit school located in the small city of Coral Gables.

 Explore all the Best Value Legal Research Colleges in the Southeast Area or other specific states within that region.